How Carnival Air Lines Once Dominated the Sky with Over 30 Planes

-Did you know that Carnival Cruise Line once operated an airline with a fleet of as many as 35 planes and 1,350 employees?
+Did you know that Carnival Cruise Line once operated an airline with a fleet of up to 35 planes and 1,350 employees?

-Carnival Air Lines launched in 1988 after Carnival Cruise Line purchased charter carrier Pacific Interstate Airlines.
+Carnival Air Lines launched in 1988 after Carnival Cruise Line purchased the charter carrier Pacific Interstate Airlines.

 50182057637 17edf7ce71 c